Australian Labour Shortage: How Regional Manufacturing Companies Attract a Blue-Collar Workforce

 • Dayjob Recruitment plays a key role in connecting skilled migrants with regional manufacturing companies in need of workers.

-Increasing the Workforce in Australia to Address the Australian Labour Shortage
+Increasing the Workforce in Australia: Addressing the Australian Labour Shortage

 Working with Dayjob Recruitment